loushark/makers-academy-progress/week-5.md

 #### Week 5 learning goals:

 - Break down projects into tasks and allocate them to pairs
-- Build to a specificiation (rather than challenges)
+- Build to a specification (rather than challenges)
 - Run stand-ups and retrospectives
 - Use a branch/PR/merge git workflow
 - Give and receive meaningful code review